shermanloan/scejson-doc/doc/module-apr.md

 the computed and test values will be returned in the response.

-If this field is not present, or if it is present but contains a value less than or equal to zero, then the Total of Payments is still returned in the XML results, however no `Difference` or `TestValue` fields will be present.
+If this field is not present, or if it is present but contains a value less than or equal to zero, then the Total of Payments is still returned in the results, however no `Difference` or `TestValue` fields will be present.

 ### 🟦 TransactionDate